-12) Engine Cut-Out Switch
+13) Engine Cut-Out Switch

-This push-pull type switch is located on the right side of the handlebar.
-To stop the engine in an emergency, push the button to the lower position (OFF) and simultaneously apply the brake.
-To restart, button must be at the upper position (ON).
+This push-pull type or toggle type switch (depending on models) is located on the right hand side of the handlebar.
+To stop the engine in an emergency, select OFF position and simultaneously apply the brake.
+To restart, button must be at the ON position.